By: Nova A.

 Tough Essay Due?
 Hire Tough Writers!

 Here you use statistical data such as numbers and figures, percentages, etc. to hook the reader.
 This is mostly used in informative writing to provide the reader with new and interesting facts.
 It is important to mention the source.

-An anecdote is a short story relevant to the topic, illustrated to gain the reader’s attention.
+An anecdote is a short story relevant to the essay topic, illustrated to gain the reader’s attention.
 This story can be derived from a personal experience or your imagination.
 Mostly, an anecdote is humorous; it makes the reader laugh and leaves them wanting to read more.

 It is mostly used when writing narrative or descriptive essays.

-Starting with a personal story is the right way to go when writing personal narrative or admissions essay for College.
+Starting with a personal story is the right way to go when writing a personal narrative or admissions essay for College.

 There is no such rule that the story has to be yours.
 You can share your friends' story or someone you know of.

 Remember that such hooks aren't suitable when writing a more formal or argumentative piece of writing.

 In the next section we will be discussing hook examples for different kinds of essays.